Acupressure Points for Gas Relieve and Prevention

 Your child’s digestive tract grows, and gas becomes less of a problem.
 So, what can you do to relieve gas in babies?
 Try the following steps:

 • While breast or bottle-feeding, keep your child’s head higher than their stomach.
 The milk will sink to the bottom of their stomach while the air moves to the top.
-By doing this, it helps them to burp the gas out.
+Doing this helps them burp the gas out.
 Make sure you tip the bottle to prevent air bubbles in the nipple.

 • Make sure to burp your baby between and after drinking to prevent gas pains.
 If the baby does not eject, you can lay them down on their back for a few minutes and try again.